tux1c/LGSO/README.md

 ./lgso.sh

 If you want to make LGSO a command, simply run
-> mv lgso.sh lgso
+> sudo mv lgso.sh /usr/bin/lgso
-sudo mv lgso /usr/bin/

 Refer to the wiki for extra flags you can use with LGSO.